KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/index.md

 We need to test the code to make sure it works perfectly and need to spend hours and hours documenting the API.

-Some our previous customers, called the API from Terraform and so we decided to create a Terraform Provider, so we need to make many changes so they can work with our Terraform Provider.
+Some of our previous customers, called the API from Terraform and so we decided to create a Terraform Provider, so we need to make many changes so they can work with our Terraform Provider.

 ----